 Looking back one could see the twin cooling towers of a nuclear plant on the Meuse River.

-I was joined on the climb by a string of about fifty English cyclists with a Tour de Force travel company with many of them wearing Tour de Force jerseys.
-Some of them were zig-zagging back and forth across the road as I was doing.
+I was joined on the climb by a string of about fifty English cyclists with a Tour de Force travel company, many wearing matching Tour de Force jerseys.
+Some were zig-zagging back and forth across the road as I was doing.
 My heart was pounding and I was gushing sweat.
 Anything over ten per cent is a brute.
 L'Alpe d'Huez and Mont Ventoux aren't even that.
 I was gasping for air, but my legs were passing this final test, letting me know they were ready for The Tour.
 A few of the cyclists stopped or returned from the summit to take photos of their mates on the climb, but careful not to include me on my loaded bike.
 "You're putting us all to shame," one of them said.

 The summit was a plateau with a small cathedral and a park and a closed down gondola that once hoisted people up the climb.
-And we were greeted by a sign congratulating us for making it up, the upper half identical to the pin I'll have to figure out how to wear.
+And we were greeted by a sign congratulating us for making it up, the upper half identical to the pin I was given at the tourist office.

 If I had gotten to Huy a couple hours earlier I could have made it to Leuven, forty-five miles away, before dark and topped off my day with the lone Carnegie Library in Belgium.